 Sardinia is one of those few places in Italy still to be fully discovered.
 It is a wonderful island that appears to those who visit it as an immense open-air museum, rich in archaeology, history, and nature.
 Every day, a place is a discovery, able to give incredible experiences through its millennial history: culture, beliefs, traditions.
 Alghero is certainly a good example.

-In such a context, we find the small city of Alghero, in the province of Sassari, located on the north-eastern coast of the island, facing the Spanish coast.
+In such a context, we find the small city of Alghero, in the province of Sassari, located on the north-western coast of the island, facing the Spanish coast.
 Just with Spain, and with Catalonia in particular, the city maintains a historical relationship through the use of Catalan in its variant Algherese, officially recognized by Italy as a minority language.

-Of this truly enchanting place, here are 5 places that you cannot miss during a visit to the city.
+Of this truly enchanting place, here you are 5 places that you cannot miss during a visit to the city.